iteriodata/terraform-style-guide/README.md

 ```

+### Variables

+Variables should be put into alphabetical order

 ### Comments

 When commenting use "#" and a space in front of the comment for a single line comment.